krillize/krillyzer/README.md

 ### debug
 - `./krillyzer debug graphite br` (shows a bunch of debug information for the bigram "br" on [graphite](https://github.com/rdavison/graphite-layout))
 - `./krillyzer debug graphite you` (shows a bunch of debug information for the trigram "you")

+## Scoring
+Currently, krillyzer uses a very crude scoring metric as a placeholder, simply sfbs and sfs weighted.
+For this reason the commands "rank" and "gen" are not ready for use.

 # Todo
 ### potential features